- Docket Number:

 Guidance Issuing OfficeCenter for Devices and Radiological Health

-This division of the previous version of the guidance does not affect the current policy and is intended only to facilitate a different timeline and process for transitioning back to normal operations, as further described in the Federal Register notice on this topic and on the COVID-19-Related Guidance Documents for Industry, FDA Staff, and Other Stakeholders web page.
+This revision of the previous version of the face mask and barrier face covering guidance does not affect the current policy and is intended only to facilitate a different timeline and process for transitioning back to normal operations, as further described in the declaration of the Secretary of Health and Human Services (HHS) on March 24, 2020 under section 564 of the Federal Food, Drug, and Cosmetic Act on the COVID-19-Related Guidance Documents for Industry, FDA Staff, and Other Stakeholders web page.

 All written comments on these two guidances should be identified with this docket number: FDA-2020-D-1138.